Bal-Sagoth: Second trilogy (1999–2006)

 In 1999, Bal-Sagoth released their first album with Nuclear Blast, The Power Cosmic.
-Focusing on an intergalactic tale of war, cosmic empires, and celestial gods, the album pushed the band to new heights both artistically, and in popularity.
-After the release of The Power Cosmic, the band again disappeared, playing no shows until the release of 2001's Atlantis Ascendant.
+Focusing on an intergalactic tale of war, empires, and gods, the album pushed the band artistically.
+After the release of The Power Cosmic, the band did not play any shows until the release of 2001's Atlantis Ascendant.

 The band resurfaced as a live act in 2001, embarking on "The Fifth Cataclysm Devours Europe: Phase 1" tour (AKA: No Mercy festival tour) with Mortician, Sinister, Vader, Amon Amarth, Marduk, God Dethroned, ...and Oceans, and Mystic Circle.
-Shortly after this, they embarked upon another European tour with Marduk.
-Later in 2002, the band played the Bloodstock Open Air indoor festival, which was followed by a short tour with Return to the Sabbat in the United Kingdom.
+Shortly after this, they toured Europe with Marduk.
+Later in 2002, the band played the Bloodstock Open Air indoor festival, followed by a short tour with Return to the Sabbat in the United Kingdom.
 In 2004, Dave Mackintosh left the band and joined DragonForce.
-He was replaced by Dan Mullins (who left the band in 2006 and later became drummer of My Dying Bride), who made his debut with Bal-Sagoth at Wacken Open Air 2004.
+He was replaced with Dan Mullins, who left the band in 2006 and became drummer of My Dying Bride.
+Mullins debuted with Bal-Sagoth at Wacken Open Air 2004.

-In March 2006, Bal-Sagoth released their long-awaited sixth album, The Chthonic Chronicles on Nuclear Blast records.
-The music was recorded entirely at Jonny Maudling's Waylands Forge Studio, while the vocals of Byron Roberts were recorded once again at the famed Academy Music Studio.
-Shortly after its release the band recruited a new drummer, Paul Jackson.
-The album was the band's first in five years, and is rumoured to be their last, although the band have stated that they have no concrete intentions of either recording another album or splitting up, and that various members of the band may soon be announcing side projects.
+In March 2006, Bal-Sagoth released their sixth album, The Chthonic Chronicles, on Nuclear Blast.
+The music was recorded at Jonny Maudling's Waylands Forge Studio, while the vocals were recorded at Academy Music Studio.
+Shortly after its release, the band recruited drummer Paul Jackson.
+The album was the band's first in five years, and was rumoured to be their last, although the band stated that they had no intentions of recording another album or splitting up, and that various members of the band might announce side projects.